This page focuses on four elements of style:

 Even the bugs were looking for air conditioning.

 This style of writing evokes mental imagery and world-building.
-That's a more evocative and original way to set a scene than writing "the day was hot."
+It's a more evocative and original way to set a scene than "the day was hot."

 In short, I personally define poetry as unconventional third-order descriptions.